CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 If you have installed [Speech history review and copying][3]  addon from Tyler Spivey and James Scholes, you may use it to copy and paste the announced property to review it;
 review via copy/paste is especially useful for pythonClassMRO since it may be long.

+## NVDA Debug & Test Tools configuration

+The log reader and the python console extension feature may require a specific configuration.
+To use functions that allow to view source code in your editor, you should first configure your editor's command.
+If NVDA's file need to be viewed and if you are not running from source, you also need to configure NVDA's source code path.

+### Editor's command configuration

+To use the 'open source code' command or the `openCodeFile` console command, you need first to configure the command that will be called to open the file in your favorite editor.
+For this, open the NVDA console (NVDA+control+Z) and type the following line and then Enter:
+`config.conf['ndtt']['sourceFileOpener'] = r'"C:\path\to\my\editor\editor.exe" "{path}":{line}'`
+You should of course modify this line according to the real name and location of your editor and the syntax used by it to open files.
+`{path}` will be replaced by the full path of the file to open and `{line}` by the line number where you want the cursor to be set.
+For Notepad++ for example the command to type in the console would be:
+`config.conf['ndtt']['sourceFileOpener'] = r'"C:\Program Files\Notepad++\notepad++.exe" {path} -n{line}'`

+### NVDA source code path configuration

+When a file belonging to NVDA's core is listed in the traceback, the line is of the following form:
+`File "config\profileUpgrader.pyc", line 30, in upgrade`

+If you are not running NVDA from source, you may specify an alternate location where the source file will be found, e.g. the place where you have cloned NVDA source files.
+In this case, you have to configure the path where you have NVDA source files located.

+For this, open the NVDA console (NVDA+control+Z) and type the following line and then Enter:
+`config.conf['ndtt']['nvdaSourcePath'] = r'C:\pathExample\GIT\nvda\source'`
+Of course, replace the path of NVDA source with the correct one.

+Be sure however that the version of your source file (e.g. GIT commit) is the same as the one of the running instance of NVDA.

 ## Change log